High Mileage & Vehicle Value Appeals

 If you have high miles on your vehicle, you may be eligible for a reduction on your taxes according to the High Mileage Chart published by the South Carolina Department of Revenue.
-You can download an odometer statement from this website.
-You will need to complete this statement and e-mail, fax, mail, or bring it to the Auditor's Office to find out if you are eligible.
+An Odometer Statement (PDF) is provided for your convenience on this site.
+You will need to complete this statement and email, fax, mail, or bring it to the Auditor's Office to find out if you are eligible.
 In order to have your tax bill adjusted, you must submit your odometer statement on or before the tax due date.
 After this date, you lose your right to appeal.

 Other Appeals Accepted